-By now you understand that remodelling your kitchen is a complex job.
+By now you understand that remodeling your kitchen is a complex job.
 It, therefore, follows that you need to keep extensive and organized records.
 The keyword here is ORGANIZED.

 If you are not, your project may not materialize, be over budget, be behind or be subject to various misunderstandings.
-If you are disorganized, the kitchen remodelling project can quickly become a nightmare.
+If you are disorganized, the kitchen remodeling project can quickly become a nightmare.

 There are many ways of keeping records.
 The important thing, however, is to maintain a complete and accurate record of all things important and pertinent to the job.